CreativeCodingLab/NeuroCave/README.md

 # Testing

 NeuroCave is available [here](https://creativecodinglab.github.io/NeuroCave/) for online testing.
-A paper introducing NeuroCave is acccepted to Network Neuroscience, available [here](https://doi.org/10.1162/NETN_a_00044).
+An article introducing NeuroCave is acccepted to Network Neuroscience, available [here](https://doi.org/10.1162/NETN_a_00044).

 # Acknowledgment